erd0spy/SVD-Loader-Ghidra/README.md

 ------------------------------------------------------------------------------------------------------------------------------

 Fixed version of SVD-Loader to work with Tensilica Xtensa ESP Processors.
-Updated with [commits](https://github.com/leveldown-security/SVD-Loader-Ghidra/pull/9/commits) by **pavlik**.
+Updated with [commits](https://github.com/leveldown-security/SVD-Loader-Ghidra/pull/9/commits) made by **pavlik**.

 ------------------------------------------------------------------------------------------------------------------------------